Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: The Cosmic Duets large program

-In this paper, we discuss the observing strategy, data reduction, and analysis procedures of our Cosmic Duets ESO Large Program 114.27BY (PI: Scialpi), which aims at obtaining adaptive-optics (AO)-assisted MUSE NFM observations to characterize dual and lensed AGN at sub-arcsec separations in the redshift range $0.5<z<3.5$.
-In particular, here we present the results for the objects observed during the first year of the program, from 1 October 2024 to 30 September 2025.
-The program, motivated by the identification of more than 150 GMP-selected dual and lensed AGN candidates (Section~\ref{sec:target}), has a total allocation time of 137 hours.
+In this work, we discuss the observing strategy, data reduction, and analysis procedures of our Cosmic Duets ESO Large Program 114.27BY (PI: Scialpi), whose ultimate goal is to obtain AO assisted MUSE-NFM observations to characterize dual and lensed AGN at subarcsec separations in the redshift range $0.5<z<3.5$.
+Here we present the results for the objects observed during the first year of the program, from 1 October 2024 to 30 September 2025.
+The program, motivated by the identification of 150 GMP-selected dual and lensed AGN candidates observable with MUSE/NFM (Sect.~\ref{sec:target}), has a total allocation time of 137 hours.
 The same observing strategy and analysis procedures described here will be applied to the rest of the sample, which will be observed in cycles P116 and P117.